Not Your Ordinary Girl

-Not Your Ordinary Girl is the fourth studio album by Kyla. released by Poly East Records under EMI Philippines in 2004.
+Not Your Ordinary Girl is the fourth studio album by Kyla, released in 2004 by PolyEast Records under EMI Philippines.

-The album spawned five singles "Because Of You", "Human Nature", "If the Feeling Is Gone", "Not Your Ordinary Girl", and "Till They Take My Heart Away" all of which were #1 hit singles.
-The album also includes the song Buti Na Lang interpreted by Kyla penned by producer Jonathan Manalo and placed third prize at the 2003 Metro Pop Song Festival.
+The album spawned five singles: "Because of You", "Human Nature", "If the Feeling Is Gone", "Not Your Ordinary Girl", and "Till They Take My Heart Away".
+The album also includes the song "Buti Na Lang", interpreted by Kyla and penned by producer Jonathan Manalo which placed third at the 2003 Metro Pop Song Festival.